Flu/avr-emulator/README.md

   - `AND` – Perform a bitwise AND between two registers.
   - `ANDI` – Perform a bitwise AND between a register and an immediate value.
   - `ASR` – Arithmetic shift to the right.
+  - `BCLR` - Bit clear in SREG using a given integer from 0..7.
   - `BRCC` – Branch if carry flag is cleared.
   - `BRCS` – Branch if carry flag is set.
   - `BREQ` – Branch if equal to zero.